juanrocha/rays_exercise/README.md

-# rays_exercise
+# Introduction to early warning signals

-A short introduction to early warning signals as proxies of resilience
+A short introduction to early warning signals as proxies of resilience.